seb1080/webOneBiteAtaTime/youDon'tKnowJS/youDon'tKNowJS.md

 ## Undefined

-A variable that has no vlaue is undefined.
+A variable that has no value is undefined.

+## Object

+Object are not primitive data Type.

 ## Symbol

 Symbol arrive with ES6.
 A Symbol is an immutable primitive value that is unique.

-## Object

-Object are not primitive data Type.

 ```js
 var a;